Life and work of Achilles De Maertelaere - Bentos

 At the Academy he is a pupil of both father Jules E. Van Biesbrouck and his son Jules P. Presumably through their influence, Achilles is involved in the socialist movement in Ghent (socially engaged work).
 In his younger years, for example, he will be working on a number of large-scale murals for, among others, Ons Huis (Our House) in Ghent (Bond Moyson), for the people's house "De Zon" in Wetteren, etc. He will also design several posters for socialist events, such as the opening of Vooruit's warehouses in 1899.
 Although many of these works are not specifically dated, they seem to have to be placed before World War I. He will also make a portrait of Edouard Anseele (1856-1938) on the occasion of his 75th birthday in 1931.
 In 1934 he makes the funerary monument for trade union leader Jan Samijn.

 The most iconic painting is undoubtedly the large canvas that was used for a while in the 1 May processions in Ghent, "The clock strikes 5 hours!
-Half asleep they go to the factory", that is now in the MIAT in Ghent.
+Half asleep they go to the factory", that is now in the Floreal in Blankenberge.

 The painting is still a symbol of the social struggle in Ghent, more specifically against child labour.
 Paule Verbruggen recently devoted an article to this work.

 For the 1913 World's Fair Achilles De Maertelaere continued to work with the Van Biesbroecks.
 He painted a large canvas entitled "Allegory of the textile industry" which was exhibited in the vestibule.
+It now hangs in het Museum of Industry in Ghent.
 He also designed a poster for the 1st Socialist International Congress of Physical Education.

 Achilles De Maertelaere was, probably under the influence of his socialist ideas, an internationalist.
 He learned Esperanto and will sign his works in Esperanto quite regularly.
 He will even make a series of (post-mortem?) portraits of Ludwig L. Zamenhof (1851-1917), the founder of the Esperanto movement.
 There